The Data Center Temperature Debate

 - Costs from thermal-related equipment failures or downtime will more than exceed the savings realized from a higher temperature setpoint.

-Position: Raising server inlet temperature complicates reliability, recovery, and equipment warranties.
+Position: Raising server inlet temperature complicates reliability, recover, and equipment warranties.

 - Inlet air and exhaust air frequently mix in a data center.
 Temperatures are kept low to offset this mixing and to keep the server inlet temperature within ASHRAE’s recommended range.
 Raising the temperature could exacerbate already-existing hotspots.